abhi195/aws-glue-catalog-sync-agent-for-hive/README.md

 - `glue.catalog.dropTableIfExists` - Should an already existing table be dropped and created (default: true)
 - `glue.catalog.createMissingDB` - Should DBs be created if they don't exist (default:true)
 - `glue.catalog.athena.suppressAllDropEvents` - prevents propagation of DropTable and DropPartition events to the remote environment
+- `glue.catalog.db.whitelist` - comma separated list of DBs to capture events from
+- `slack.notify.webhook` - Slack webhook URL for receiving notifications of events

 Add the Glue Sync Agent's jar to HMS' classpath and restart.